aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/series/_index.md

 ```

-Indicates if this series is plotted on second value axis.
+Indicates if this series is plotted on the second value axis.

 **Returns:**
 boolean